-This guide will cover a number of nut species such as chestnut, walnut, hazelnut, etc. and will continue to be a work in progress because there is a vast body of knowledge associated with each type of nut.
+This guide will cover types of nuts such as chestnut, walnut, hazelnut, etc. and will continue to be a work in progress because there is a vast body of knowledge associated with each type of nut.

-The section for each species will eventually include: special attributes, site selection, propagation, cultivars, diseases, harvesting and handling.
+The section for each species of a particular of a particular nut will eventually include: special attributes, site selection, propagation, cultivars, diseases, harvesting and handling.

 This guide requires the efforts of a number of our experienced nut growers.
 They continue to collaborate to produce a body of information that will help nut growers to successfully produce crops of nuts with favorable characteristics.
 If you are an experienced nut grower and would like to contribute your knowledge, contact thewith the subject “Nut Grower Guide Contributor.”

 - A Large Shrub or Tree (Castanea spp.)

 - Are usually Hardy to Zone 5 (Most Species)

 - Bearers of Heavy Annual Crops of Sweet Nutritious Nuts

 - Excellent Food for Humans and Wildlife